 Would you extend that mentality to your studio practice as well?

 Even in the studio, I know that being able to mix old and new is important.
 I appreciate analog gear, but I want convenience too.
 I came into the music scene on ADAT, having missed tape machines by a second, and frankly, thank god.
 I need fast stuff.
 Thank god for Pro Tools.
 There’s no rewind time with that.
 DAWs changed the game.
 Back in the day, the musician waited for the engineer, but now it’s the other way around.
 I’m usually ready to hit “record” before the musician knows what’s happening.
 It never used to be like that.
 Half the studio sessions used to be about waiting for the engineer to rewind and sync the tape machines.
 Think about that.
-A 10-hour session uses up 5 hours for rewind time.
+A ten-hour session uses up five hours for rewind time.
 That’s ridiculous.
 Pro Tools changed all that.

 What’s your busiest season at Sonic Vista during the year?

-I’m active all year round, but in the summertime a lot of people come to the island, so I get a lot of last-minute bookings for things like voice-overs or songwriting.
+I’m active all year round, but in the summertime a lot of people come to the island, so I get a lot of last-minute bookings for things like voice-overs and songwriting.
 But I’m always busy with mixing and mastering projects for artists outside of Ibiza.

 What kind of mic collection do you have?